 Devil’s claw (Harpagophytum procumbens) is a desert plant that grows in southern Africa and is named for the miniature claw-like hooks that cover its fruit.
-For centuries, the native people of the Kalahari Desert dried and chopped up the roots for use in remedies to treat pain and indigestion and for topical applications on sores and other skin problems.
-In recent years, a number of scientific studies have suggested that devil’s claw can help relieve the pain and stiffness of osteoarthritis, particularly symptoms affecting the knee or hip.
-My colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women’s health, tells me that there is also evidence to show that devil’s claw can relieve low back pain.
+For centuries, natives of the Kalahari Desert have dried and chopped up the roots of the plant for use in remedies to treat pain and indigestion and to apply to sores and other skin problems.

 Andrew Weil, M.D.